 1) Waitlists help us gauge popularity of programs.
 Sometimes we are able to add more spots and if we do, they go to kids on the waitlist!

 2) Lots of kids get in off the waitlist!
 We usually have a steady trickle of cancelations all spring, as folks firm up summer plans and realize they’ve packed their schedule a little too full.
 But, the time that we have the most movement from waitlists is right after final payments are due (June 1).
 So even if you don’t hear about a space opening up this spring, don’t lose hope!

 3) There’s no financial commitment!
 You won’t have to pay anything until your camper gains a spot on the roster.
 Once notified that they’ve been moved up off the waitlist, you’ll have 3 days to pay a $50 deposit to confirm that you want the spot.
-If space opens up after June 1st, when final payments are due, then full payment will be required to confirm your spot.
+If space opens up after June 1st, then full payment and a completed health profile will be required within 48 hours to confirm your spot.

 4) If you don’t sign up for the waitlist, you won’t get in!

 >>>Scroll through to see what summer camp looks like!

 Find out why Sunbury Urban Farm has been recognized for two years in a row as Central Ohio's EDUCATION GARDEN OF THE YEAR* and one of Columbus' BEST CAMP FOR KIDS** by signing up today!